ifpb/lm/css-guide/css/box-model/README.md

 box-sizing: border-box;
 ```

-- content-box
+- <b>content-box</b>
-	Default.
+	- Default.
 The width and height properties (and min/max properties) includes only the content.
 Border and padding are not included
-- border-box
+- <b>border-box</b>
-	The width and height properties (and min/max properties) includes content, padding and border
+	- The width and height properties (and min/max properties) includes content, padding and border

 ### Example